In a nutshell

-In cases of unusable dialogue, the actors will be called in to do an ADR session.
-ADR stands for Automated (or Automatic) Dialogue Replacement, which is used for dialogue that cannot be salvaged from the production tracks and therefore must be re-recorded.
-Once the actor re-records his dialogue on a clean track, it’s added to the scene in the edit and made to match the footage.
-Although ADR exists as a solution to bad production audio, many filmmakers will try to avoid using it, especially if the audio is added to a direct shot of a character speaking, as this is often difficult to sync up correctly.
+In cases of unusable dialogue, the actors re-record the audio in an ADR session.
+ADR stands for Automated (or Automatic) Dialogue Replacement, which replaces unsalvagable dialogue from the production tracks.
+Once the actor re-records his or her dialogue on a clean track, it’s added to the scene and matched to the footage.
+Although ADR exists as a solution to bad production audio, many filmmakers avoid using it, especially if the audio is for a direct shot of a character speaking, as this is difficult to sync up correctly.

 Ingreji had this to say: “I think it’s just a matter of working on it.
 You show it to the people you’re working with and ultimately the director will have the final call on what works and what doesn’t.
 A good thing to keep in mind is that the nature of the project determines what kind of sounds are being used and that you shouldn’t be making it clear to the audience that sound effects are being used.
 If the people you show your scene to can’t tell that it’s had sound design done to it, then you’ve done it effectively.”

 “Filmmaking is still a visual medium.
 The sound shouldn’t distract from the story; it’s there to serve the story.
 The sound shouldn’t draw away from the narrative or keep it from moving forward.
 Always make sure that your sound works with the visual rather than the two battling for the attention of the audience.”

-Many people consider sound design the unspoken hero of film.
+Many people consider sound design to be the unspoken hero of film.
 Clever sound design can bring the audiences into a scene and envelop them in the world they see on the screen, and if done correctly, they will never even know it.